MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-summarization-api.md

 HTTP/1.1 200 OK
 OData-Version: 4.0
 {
-  "Summary": "The data results provide information…...", "Recommendations": [
+  "Summary": "The data results provide information…", "Recommendations": [
     {
       "Text": "would you like to know about…?",